w3bdesign/coleridge.dev/README.md

 - Implement light mode
 - Develop about page

-##### Note: if the the homepage refreshes this is normal, this is because the component needs to be re-rendered to fetch latest presence data.
+##### Note: if the the homepage refreshes this is normal, this is because the hook needs to be re-rendered to fetch latest presence data.
 This will periodally run every 30seconds